foxfire667/ChartingHub/README.md

 - [Tachyon's ArrowVortex basics guide](https://www.youtube.com/watch?v=hFO6IjzuOQM)

-This video is a polish guide to a few things in DDreamStudio.
+John Reactor made a polish video on how to sync a song on DDreamStudio, the video goes into how to set the BPM of charts and how to edit the offset using the software.

 - [Polish DDreamstudio video by johnreactor](https://youtu.be/_M0ooUWY5dc)